alexsieusahai/bitGun/README.md

 - search by contest id and index implemented
 - using _codeforces api_ to find the problems the user with the specified handle in _config.yml_ has solved, then displaying that with the terminal scrolling
 - implemented page switching for faster access

+## to eventually do
+- instead of grabbing just problem, grab problem and statistics so you could search for instance, B difficulty problems sorted in descending order
+### bugs
+- okay, so problem 913A doesn't get its html scraped right for the inputs and outputs.
+It only grabs the last inputs and outputs